Ajatt-Tools/Japanese/README.md

 ## Usage

-When adding cards, the pronunciation is automatically looked-up and added to its field (similar to the Japanese support add-on).
+When adding cards with Yomichan, the pronunciation is automatically looked-up and added to the cards.
+When adding cards manually, fill the `VocabKanji` field and press "Tab" to trigger generation.

 There's a context menu item.
 Select the expression you would like to look up, then right-click and choose "NHK pitch accent lookup".
 Alternatively, go ot "Tools" > "NHK pitch accent lookup".

-By opening the Anki Browser, you can mass-generate pitch accents in bulk.
+When using the Anki Browser, you can mass-generate pitch accents in bulk.
-To do this, select some notes first, and then choose "Edit" > "Bulk-add pitch accents" from the menu.
+To do this, select several notes first, and then choose "Edit" > "Bulk-add pitch accents".
-By default, the "bulk-add" feature will not overwrite the `VocabPitchPattern` field if its already filled, but you can change this by setting "regenerateReadings" to `True` in the config.
+By default, the "bulk-add" feature will not overwrite the `VocabPitchPattern` field if its already filled, but you can change this by setting `regenerateReadings` to `True` in the config.

 ## Pitch accent, what is that?